 Results

+We have performed analysis to obtain comprehensive result statistics and model performance, as well as drill-in crisis-period-focused examination via the back testing exercise.

-We analyse the performance of our early warning indicator around the 2008 stock market crash and then around the 1998 one.
+we first may focus on the performance of our early warning indicator around the 2008 stock market crash and then around the 1998 one as showcases We then step back to provide the overall statistical summary of the model performances and comparison studies between models with TDA feature bolted on and without.

 The period of sharpest decline for the S&P 500 in 2008 was around the period of the collapse of Lehman Brothers.
 From the middle of September to end of November the S&P declined from 1255 to 800, a decline of 36%.
 It then recovered somewhat ending 2008 at around 900.
 Within the September-November period there are two episodes of decline, one until the third week of October where it fell 23%, and then over the month of November where it fell another 10%.
 As we see from the top panel of Figure 1 our TDA based indicator rises sharply in the middle of September just before the first sharp decline, rising sharply from around 0.3 to above 0.8 in the course of a week.
 Since the beginning of 2008 its previous peak had been around 0.5 in February.
 It then drops back sharply for the next three weeks, remaining well above its previous level, and then peaks at around 0.85 in the third week of October and remains above 0.7 for the next two weeks, just before the next decline.
 It then falls sharply for three weeks, and rises sharply for the first two weeks of December where there is no major decline.
 From the bottom panel of Figure 1 we see that the non TDA indicator shows an increase in the first week of September to around 0.5, which is at the same levels in February, and then continues to decline until it jumps to just under 0.7 in the first week of November 2008.
 The overall peak is just under 0.9 in the first week of December, well after the sharpest declines have occurred.

 The TDA based indicator’s increase in mid-September was well above anything observed in the course of the year while the non TDA indicator’s sharp jump in early September was still at a level seen earlier in the year when no subsequent decline was observed.
 It thus seems that the TDA based indicator’s signal would have received more attention.
 The peak of the non TDA based indicator in December could be regarded as a false positive as could the sharp increase for the TDA based indicator.
 However the low levels of the non TDA based indicator through the rest of September and all of October, when they were consistently below levels in February, could be regarded as a false negative which is a far more serious issue in the context of financial crash prediction.